angry-tony/A-collection-of-OSS-tools/README.md

 * [knife-push](https://docs.chef.io/push_jobs.html) - Push jobs - action or a command to be executed against a subset of nodes -- `Ruby`
 * [knife-sharp](https://github.com/Fotolia/knife-sharp) - Adds features such as data bag/environment/role sync & backup -- `Ruby gem`
 * [Knife Plugins](https://docs.chef.io/community_plugin_knife.html) - The official list of community written plugins for Knife -- `collection`
+* [motherbrain](https://github.com/RiotGames/motherbrain) - Use knife to spin up one node?
+Nah, use this to create a whole environment -- `Ruby gem`
 * [omnibus](https://github.com/chef/omnibus) - Create full-stack installers for your project -- `Ruby gem`
 * [Policy File](https://docs.chef.io/config_rb_policyfile.html) - Policyfile is a single document to specify the cookbooks and recipes that should be applied to node(s) -- `official` `experimental`
 * [Ridley](https://github.com/reset/ridley) - Chef API client -- `Ruby gem`